https://apcug2.org/

 Wi-Fi Security

 Wi-Fi is all around us.
-In homes, libraries, airports, shopping centers, recreational places, houses of worship, the CA buildings, just about everywhere.
+In homes, libraries, airports, shopping centers, recreational places, houses of worship, the CA buildings, and just about everywhere.
 Wi-Fi is the first step in the complex way we get to the internet for information, entertainment, or purchases.
 Continue reading→

 Windows 10 May Update